 Kayaking in Khao Sok National Park

-On our first afternoon we booked a relaxing Kayaking trip down the Sok river.
+On our first afternoon, we booked a relaxing Kayaking trip down the Sok river.
 It was relaxing because we had an English-speaking guide Kayaking for us.
 It was just what we needed after an overnight train ride.
 The tour lasts around two hours and you will get to see plenty of wildlife like birds and snakes.
 The views are stunning too so remember to take your camera.

-- Price is roughly 800 baht
+- The price is roughly 800 baht

 - Duration is around 2 hours

 We did our own trek in the park as we wanted to save our money for Cheow Lan Lake.
 You are allowed to trek without a guide up to the Guide Huts and cafe which is around two hours into the park.
 The trail was clearly marked and thankfully mostly in the shade as it was hot.
 Make sure you take water with you.
 We got to see monkeys and plenty of birds on our trek.
 If you want to trek further into the jungle to see the waterfalls then you will have to book a local guide.
 Make sure you book an accredited guide that has proper insurance.

 - Half-Day Trek with Guide – 600 baht per person

 - Full Day Trek – 1200 baht per person

 - Overnight Trekking and Camping – 2500 baht per person